 Around 3100 BC in the site of Stonehenge was developed circular bank and ditch enclosure with ditch outside and smaller bank outside the ditch.
 Diameter – 110 m, larger entrance to the north-east, smaller – to the south.
 On the bottom of the ditch were placed bones of deer and oxen.
 Since 3100 BC this ditch has gradually silted up.

 Soil here consists of Late Cretaceous chalk.

-In the outer rim of enclosure are found 56 pits – each about a metre in diameter.
+In the outer rim of the enclosure are found 56 pits – each about a meter in diameter.
 These holes are called Aubrey holes after antiquarian John Aubrey who possibly first identified them in the 17th century.

 It is possible that these pits contained upright timber logs or possibly – stones – thus initially Stonehenge had a large circle.

-Next known activities took place sometimes around 3000 BC.
+Next known activities took place sometime around 3000 BC.
 Traces of this period are not visible above the ground anymore.

 Inside the enclosure there were developed timber structures.
 They were located at the northeast entrance, there was also a parallel alignment of posts inwards from the southern entrance.
 These postholes were approximately 0.4 m in diameter, not very regularly spaced.

-Archaeological evidence shows that in this time Stonehenge served as a burial ground.
+Archaeological evidence shows that at this time Stonehenge served as a burial ground.
 Burials continued into later periods – at least up to 2500 BC.
 At least 25 Aubrey holes were used as sites for cremation burials.
-There are found also other burials, mostly in the eastern side of enclosure.
+There are found also other burials, mostly on the eastern side of the enclosure.